What is CVS?

 Adding a new file

-If you need to add a new file to the project use the cvs add command but see below if it is a binary file.
+If you need to add a new file to the project create the file in your working copy of the repository and then use the cvs add command - but see below if it is a binary file.
 The file will not actually be added to the repository until you do a commit on it.

 Creating a new executable file